Best Sun Shirts of 2026

 What we don't like: price

 Some folks prefer to spend their backcountry time in button-up shirts or without a hood.
 For anglers, hoods can reduce visibility and can be annoying while casting.
-After much research and testing, we’ve found that Patagonia’s Sun Stretch Shirt — marketed as a fishing shirt — provides coverage while still feeling comfortable during movement, including bigger casts.
+After much research and testing, we’ve found that Patagonia’s Sun Stretch Shirt — marketed as a fishing shirt — provides coverage while still feeling comfortable during movement that takes your arms above your head, including bigger casts.
 We award the Patagonia Sun Stretch the award for Best Sun Shirt for Fishing for its full coverage and ample pockets.
-That being said, we’ve tested this shirt over thousands of miles of hiking and backpacking and think this fishing shirt is an excellent sun shirt for other outdoor activities, too.

-View The Patagonia Sun Stretch Shirt
+View The Patagonia Long Sleeve Self-Guided Shirt

 Women's